js2xxx/oceanic/README.md

 # Source tree

 - `debug` - contains the decompiled assembly files, debug symbols, object file informations. and the serial log files of the virtual machines.
+- `h2o` - contains the source code for the kernel.
+- `lib` - contains the source library code for the entire project.
 - `scripts` - contains the scripts required for building the project.
 - `target` - contains the binaries and virtual disk files.
 - `xtask` - contains the builder for the project.
-- `h2o` - contains the source code for the kernel.

 # Build and debug from source